RainerKlute/POET_Technologies/2025/2025-06-27_AGSM_2025/2025-06-27_-_POET_Technologies_-_AGSM_2025.part_2.EN.md

 In the coming year, our priorities include converting design wins into volume production contracts, completing customer qualifications and shipping initial volumes, scaling up our manufacturing operations, qualifying our new manufacturing facility, and optimizing costs, and expanding our product portfolio to include multi-wavelength and co-packaged optic solution using Blazar and Smart FAU innovations.
 We have a clear vision, strong momentum, and unwavering commitment from a world-class team.

 None of this would be possible without the extraordinary dedication of the POET team, the guidance of our board, and the confidence of our shareholders.
 We’re building something rare and valuable, a platform company at the frontier of photonics.
 And we’re doing it with integrity, vision, and resolve.
-Thank you for being on this journey with us.
+Thank you for being on this journey with us!

 ---